QuirkyViki/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 ## Identifiers
-subject - The ID of the test subject code - The type code of activity
+- subject: The ID of the test subject
+- code: The type code of activity

 ## Measurements
 - TimeimeBodyAccelerometerelerometer.mean...X